Christoph16478/vuejs-poster-shop/README.md

 5. Your site will be available at *localhost:3000*.

-Note: This project was created with the help of "Vue.js essentials".
+Note: This project was carried out with the help of the course "Vue.js essentials".